pip-services/pip-services-docs/content/en/toolkit/recipes/kafka/_index.md

 ### Communicating with Kafka

 Pip.Services offers several components to connect, send and receive messages from Kafka.
-In this section, we will see the main ones and their most important methods.
+In this section, we will see the KafkaConnection and KafkaMessageQueue classes and their most important methods.

 #### KafkaConnection